AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. The CSV files from external systems must be placed at the following path:

    `code $OPERATION$/$OBJECT_TYPE$/$SUB_OBJECT_TYPE$/data.csv`

+   >[!NOTE]
+   >
-**Note:** In the July 2016 Release, only import of users is allowed.
+   >In the July 2016 Release, only import of users is allowed.
 Therefore to use the FTP connector, ensure that the CSV files are placed in the following folder:

    `code Home/import/user/internal/*.csv`

-2. The FTP connector takes all rows from CSV files.
+1. The FTP connector takes all rows from CSV files.
 It is important that the row corresponding to a user in one CSV does not appear in any other CSVs.

-3. All CSVs must contain the columns specified in the mapping.
+1. All CSVs must contain the columns specified in the mapping.

-4. All the required CSVs must be present in the folder before the process begins.
+1. All the required CSVs must be present in the folder before the process begins.

 While importing users into Learning Manager, Administrator also have to know how users are managed in Learning Manager.
 Refer to [User Management Help](migration-manual.md#usermanagement) to know more information.